 We have already reported on Namecheap’s Move your Domain Day (27th January) where they were offering cheap domain transfers as well as raising funds for the Electronic Frontier Foundation.
 This IAMA was made to raise more awareness of this fact, and indeed from the comments, there were numerous examples of people moving their domains to Namecheap.

-You can read a GoDaddy's CEO Blake Irving's IAMA here, but we have summarized all the main Questions and Answers below, ordered by popularity (i.e. no. of upvotes), as well as indentations to indicate any threaded conversations:
+We have summarized all the main Questions and Answers below, ordered by popularity (i.e. no. of upvotes), as well as indentations to indicate any threaded conversations:

 Q. Any plans to update the domain management interface?
-The main site refresh looks great but I feel like I'm stuck in 2008 when I
+The main site refresh looks great but I feel like I’m stuck in 2008 when I login.
+Also, I’ve been a Namecheap customer for a few years now and just want to say thanks for the great service.
+Today marks the day I’m finally free of Godaddy as I finish transferring the last 33 domains on that account to my Namecheap account.

 A. We have something in the works as I type this.
 Game changing stuff we are working on!
 Expect to have your socks knocked off in the coming months!